hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

   - hpe-greenlake
   - monitoring
   - api
+  - COM
 ---
 <style>ul li{ font-size:26px;padding-bottom: 0.5em;}</style>
 <style> i{ color:grey;font-family:'Courier New';font-size:22px; } </style>

-The purpose of this blog post is to describe how to generate Grafana dashboards to monitor any HPE Compute infrastructure managed by HPE Compute Ops Management.
+The purpose of this blog post is to describe how to generate Grafana dashboards to monitor any HPE Compute infrastructure managed by HPE GreenLake for Compute Ops Management.

 # Grafana Dashboards